frougon/FFGo/README.rst

 Requirements
 ------------

-FFGo relies on the following software:
+FFGo requires the following software:

   - Operating system:

       * GNU/Linux surely works, as should any Unix-like system;
       * Windows should work, please report;
-      * MacOS X should also work, except maybe for MacOS-specific Tcl/Tk bugs as explained at `<https://www.python.org/download/mac/tcltk/>`_.
+      * MacOS X should also work, except *maybe* for MacOS-specific Tcl/Tk bugs as explained at `<https://www.python.org/download/mac/tcltk/>`_.
 Please report.

   - `FlightGear`_;
   - `Python`_ 3.4 or later;
   - `Tkinter`_ (part of the Python standard library; often known as ``python3-tk`` or ``python-tk`` in Linux package managers);
-  - `CondConfigParser`_;
+  - `CondConfigParser`_.

-  - `Pillow`_ (a PIL fork that supports Python 3) [#optComponent]_; the
+In addition to these mandatory dependencies, FFGo will take advantage of the following software if installed:

-    corresponding Debian package is ``python3-pil.imagetk``;
+  - `Pillow`_ (a PIL fork that supports Python 3); the corresponding `Debian`_ package is ``python3-pil.imagetk``;
-  - `GeographicLib`_\'s binding for Python 3 [#optComponent]_
+  - `GeographicLib`_\'s binding for Python 3 (distribution packages may
-    (distribution packages may be named ``python3-geographiclib``, may or may not exist yet...).
+    be named ``python3-geographiclib``, may or may not exist yet...);

-.. [#optComponent] These components are not mandatory to run FFGo, but
+  - `GeographicLib`_\'s ``MagneticField`` program, distributed with the GeographicLib C++ library.
+In Debian, this program is part of the ``geographiclib-tools`` package, but requires specific dataset files to be installed in order to work properly (the ``geographiclib-get-magnetic`` script may be helpful to get them installed).

-                   some features will be disabled or work in degraded mode if they aren't installed.
-For instance, aircraft thumbnails won't be displayed if Pillow isn't installed for the Python interpreter used to run FFGo.
+If some of these optional components are not installed, or if for some reason FFGo can't find them, some features will be disabled or work in degraded mode.
+For instance, aircraft thumbnails won't be displayed if the Pillow library isn't installed for the Python interpreter used to run FFGo.

 .. _Tkinter: https://docs.python.org/3/library/tkinter.html
 .. _Pillow: http://python-pillow.github.io/